AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 Now when applied in the future LearnOpenGL lessons they switch over to a class for the camera object that cleans up the main file.
 This is all done in the header file where we create a class titled `Camera`.
 Within this class there are members stored within there that store things like the `YAW`, `PITCH`,  `MovementSpeed`, `MouseSensitivity`, `Position`, `WorldUp`, `Right`, `Up`, `Front`, and `Position`.
 Within this there is also a constructor with arguments that either take default values as defined globally above in the header or can be entered with your own values when you create a class object within main.

 Along with this, an `updateCameraVectors` function is called that provides the trigonometry to find the new x, y, and z values for the front vector using yaw and pitch angles that we learned about earlier.
+As well as calculating the new cross product from

 There are two of these one with vectors and another with scalar values.